tomfricker/PaymentGateway/docs/README.md

 * Add metrics, to time the calls to the endpoints in the API.
 * Mutliple bank endpoints could be added to the config and named HttpClients could be added for each endpoint to simulate different banks being requested.
 * Ecryption could be extended to store all data rather than just the Card Number for payment.
-* Extra unit tests could be added for all services and repositories.
+* Extra unit tests could be added to test different input/output.
 * More comprehensive logging could be performed to track all behaviour going in and out of the system.
 * Authentication could be extended to have a store of users and passwords in the database.
-* Authentication could be even further extended to request access tokens and distributed to known users for requests.
+* Authentication could be even further extended to request access tokens and distribute to known users for requests.